nullpo-head/source-win-bat/README.md

 # SourceWinBat - Source a Windows Batch in Bash!

-`sw`, or SourceWinBat is a CLI utility to run Windows batch files from WSL/MSYS2/Cygwin, and sync the shell environments of Bash and the Windows batch files, including
+`sw`, or SourceWinBat is a CLI utility to run Windows batch files in WSL/MSYS2/Cygwin, and sync the shell environments of Bash and the Windows command line, including
 * Environment variables
 * Doskeys
 * Working directories

+## Why?
+What is that useful for?

-By SourceWinBat, you can execute Windows initialization scripts in Bash as if you use `source` command for initialization Bash scripts.
+By environment syncing of SourceWinBat, you can run your Windows batch scripts in WSL, MSYS2, and Cygwin!
-SourceWinBat helps you do your daily Windows work in your favorite UNIX-compatible environment.
+That helps you do your daily job's Windows work in your favorite UNIX-compatible environment, avoiding the complexity of Windows command line.
+SourceWinBat lets you run Windows initialization scripts in Bash, as if you run `source` command for Bash scripts.

 ## Usage